The Bath Novel Awards

 PO Box 5223, Bath BA1 0UR, UK

-The Bath Novel Awards were founded in 2013 by Caroline Ambrose a Bath-based book columnist, public libraries campaigner, & regular chair for literary events.
-Caroline organises both the Bath Novel Award and the Bath Children’s Novel Award, working closely with writers, readers, Junior Judges, literary agent judges and hosting the twice-yearly award receptions.
-The Bath Novel Awards are sponsored by Cornerstones Literary Consultancy.
+The Bath Novel Awards were founded in 2013 by Caroline Ambrose, a Bath-based book columnist, public libraries campaigner, & literary events chair.
+Caroline organises both the Bath Novel Award and the Bath Children’s Novel Award, working closely with writers, readers, Junior Judges and literary agents judges.

 “Winning has turned everything upside down.
 I ended up with five agent offers – honestly, I never thought that would happen.”
 Sophie Draper, winner of the Bath Novel Award 2017 winner for Cuckoo (Harper Collins/Avon, November 2018)

 “One of the most rewarding things about the whole competition was getting my novel into the hands of the junior judges – its intended age-range.”
 Struan Murray, winner of the Bath Children’s Novel Award 2017 for Orphans of the Tide, (Penguin Books, February 2020)

 “There have been so many amazing moments since finding out I’d won, but the best was meeting with Susan Armstrong at Conville & Walsh and being offered representation.
 I’ve been dreaming of that moment for most of my life.”
 Kim Sherwood, winner of The Bath Novel Award 2016 for Testament, (riverrun 2018)

 “Agents look to these competitions for potential clients, because they know that the competition organisers are great at spotting potential.
 Even if you don’t win, being longlisted or shortlisted for a prestigious award like the Bath Novel will attract the attention of the industry.”
 Laura Marshall, runner up for The Bath Novel Award 2016 for Friend Request, (Little Brown, 2017)